 Cutting Your Taxes:

-I believe our government should be small, efficient, and effective; and it should not take more money from taxpayers than it needs.
+I believe our government should be small, efficient, and effective, and it should not take more money from taxpayers than it needs.
 Our state has been running large budget surpluses in recent years.
 Because of this, I believe Granite Staters have earned a well-deserved tax cut.
-We should also consider cutting taxes in order to help those who are financially struggling because of the pandemic.
-Many of us pay taxes directly or indirectly; sometimes we do not even notice when we are paying taxes.
+We should also consider cutting taxes to help those who are financially struggling because of the pandemic.
+Many of us pay taxes directly or indirectly; sometimes, we do not even notice when we pay taxes.
 Here are some of the taxes we can consider cutting to promote our financial well-being here in Wolfeboro: Interest and Dividends Tax, Electrical Consumption Tax, Communication Services Tax, Insurance Tax, Business Profits Tax, Business Enterprise Tax, and the Meals and Rooms Tax.
 We obviously cannot cut all these taxes, but we must consider which ones are the least necessary for our government to function and responsibly lower or repeal them.

 Paid Family Leave:

-I support our state establishing a paid family leave program, but only if it is voluntary and does not include an income or sales tax.
+I support our state in establishing a paid family leave program, but only if it is voluntary and does not include an income or sales tax.
 I strongly supported Governor Sununu's Twin State Voluntary Leave Plan and his proposed plan in the 2021-2022 Biennium Budget.
 I would not vote for any family leave plan that would increase taxes, hurt local businesses, or jeopardize balancing our state's budget.

-I support common-sense environmental protections, because being conservative means conserving our natural resources and conserving our environment.
+I support common-sense environmental protections because being conservative means conserving our natural resources and conserving our environment.
 We must protect our freshwater ways and promote clean air throughout the Granite State, especially in Wolfeboro.
 New Hampshire needs to incentivize environmentally-friendly forms of energy by utilizing our free-market economy, providing tax credits, and investing in our infrastructure.
 This means fewer government regulations and more economic freedom for our renewable energy companies.
 Supporting these companies will help create cleaner and more affordable energy.
 The promotion of renewable energies allows us to create good-paying jobs, protect our environment, and preserve our tourism industry.
 These things are all vital to Wolfeboro and New Hampshire.

 Supporting Our Veterans:

 The most important responsibility any citizen can ever assume is to defend their country.
 Veterans have put their lives on the line to protect our country, our lives, and our freedoms.
 The least we can do is honor their service and help give back to them and their families.
 I serve on the State-Federal Relations and Veterans Affairs Committee and I will always be a strong advocate for our veterans.
 Veterans who have served honorably deserve to be supported once they come home and retire.
-This is why we need to increase veterans' mental health benefits and expand access to mental health services.
-We should prepare all veterans for civilian-life and ensure they are emotionally supported throughout their lives.
+This is why we need to continue increasing veterans' mental health benefits and expand access to mental health services.
+We should prepare all veterans for civilian life and ensure they are emotionally supported throughout their lives.
 Supporting our veterans is something I will always do because it is the right thing to do.

 Expanding Online and Video Gambling: